aSamu3l/yt-mp3-downloader/README.md

 3. At the end of the page you can import the `exe.json` file.
 You need to import and change the static files path to the correct path.
 Then click on the "Convert .py to .exe" button.

+> [!IMPORTANT]
+> The folder with images and the ffmpeg executable must be in the same folder as the executable.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details